chekwei4/airflow-amazon-products/README.md

 ```

 ## Creating year column
 The second transformation we will be doing is to create a `year` column through BigQuery console.
-This column will tell us which year each product review was submitted by the buyer.
+This column will tell us which year the product review was submitted by the buyer.

 ```sql
 --To create a new empty column in the existing table called 'review_year'